memomsft/fabric-snowflake/snowflake-mirroring/02-setup-snowflake.md

 # Step 2: Prepare Sample Data

-Run the SQL script `scripts/create_iot_demo_db.sql` in Snowflake Worksheets to create the database and populate tables.
+Run the SQL script contained within this workshop directoyy --> `script/create_iot_demo_db.sql` in a Snowflake Workshees to create the database and populate tables.

 Then once all the objects are created, run the following to validate the data is properly inserted